-Some years ago I went through a difficult time emotionally.
+Some years ago, I went through a difficult time emotionally.
 Whatever the source, I was constantly drained and could never seem to get to sleep at night.
 Of course, the less you sleep, the weirder you get.
 And the weirder you get, the more you find yourself staring at the ceiling at night wondering what in the world's wrong with you.
 I thought I'd never feel normal again.
 I would try to describe to my friends what I was feeling, and yet, as much as they cared, it was clear they really didn't understand what was going on inside me.
 I distinctly remember the hope this passage gave me as I came to God in prayer, knowing that Christ understood what I was experiencing and would provide the grace I needed to get through it.

 Finally, we will explore an unlikely place to encounter the music of the gospel: the book of Hosea.
 (Contrary to popular opinion, the Old Testament prophets really dug this music.)
-Here is a prophetic message delivered by Hosea to the northern kingdom shortly before it was destroyed by the Assyrian army in 722 b.c.
+Here is a prophetic message delivered by Hosea to the northern kingdom shortly before it was destroyed by the Assyrian army in 722 B.C.
 Although there would be no deliverance for the northern kingdom from the Assyrians (Hosea 13:16), Hosea's final message offers hope to a future generation:

-Return, O Israel, to the LORD your God, for you have stumbled because of your iniquity.

-Take with you words

-and return to the LORD;

-say to him,

-"Take away all iniquity;

-accept what is good,

-and we will pay with bulls

-the vows of our lips.

-Assyria shall not save us;

-we will not ride on horses;

-and we will say no more, 'Our God,'

-to the work of our hands.

-In you the orphan finds mercy."

-I will heal their apostasy;

-I will love them freely,

-for my anger has turned from them.

-I will be like the dew to Israel;

-he shall blossom like the lily;

-he shall take root like the trees of Lebanon;

-his shoots shall spread out;

-his beauty shall be like the olive,

-and his fragrance like Lebanon.

-They shall return and dwell beneath my shadow;

-they shall flourish like the grain;

-they shall blossom like the vine;

-their fame shall be like the wine of Lebanon.
+"Return, O Israel, to the Lord your God, for you have stumbled because of your iniquity.
+Take with you words and return to the Lord; say to Him, 'Take away all iniquity; accept what is good, and we will pay with bulls the yows of our lips.
+Assyria shall not save us; we will not ride on horses; and we will say no more, 'Our God,' to the work of our hands.
+In you the orphan finds mercy.'
+I will heal their apostasy; I will love them freely, for My anger has turned from them.
+I will be like the dew to Israel; he shall blossom like the lily; he shall take root like the trees of Lebanon; his shoots shall spread out; his beauty shall be like the olive, and his fragrance like Lebanon.
+They shall return and dwell beneath My shadow; they shall flourish like the grain; they shall blossom like the vine; their fame shall be like the wine of Lebanon.
 O Ephraim, what have I to do with idols?
 It is I who answer and look after you.

-I am like an evergreen cypress; from me comes your fruit.
-(Hosea 14:1-8)
+I am like an evergreen cypress; from Me comes your fruit" (Hosea 14:1-8, ESV).

+"It is I who answer and look after you.
+I am like an evergreen cypress; from Me comes your fruit"

+Hosea 14:8

-In this chapter we see a beautiful picture of the gospel.
+In this chapter, we see a beautiful picture of the gospel.
 Although we encounter no explicit reference to Jesus, this chapter indirectly points us to the good news that we find in Christ.
-God's people are invited to "return" to him (verse 1).
-All they can bring are "words" of repentance and faith (verses 2-3).
-In response, God promises to heal them (verse 4), love them freely (verse 4), and generously provide for their needs (verses 5-8).
-Notice the imagery God uses to describe what he will do for them.
-God will be like "dew" so that they will blossom like flowering lilies, beautiful olive trees, flourishing grain, and blossoming vines.
-Although today this imagery is lost on all but poetry and lit majors, it would have been music to the original listeners of this message.
+God's people are invited to "return" to Him (Verse 1).
+All they can bring are "words" of repentance and faith (Verses 2-3).
+In response, God promises to heal them (Verse 4), love them freely (Verse 4), and generously provide for their needs (Verses 5-8).
+Notice the imagery God uses to describe what He will do for them.
+God will be like "dew" so that they will blossom like flowering lilies, beautiful olive trees, flourishing grain and blossoming vines.
+Although today this imagery is lost on all but poetry and literature majors, it would have been music to the original listeners of this message.